webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - processes and procedures for introducing and managing changes to a project or organization in a controlled and effective manner.
 - **Change Control Steps**
   - Change control in project management helps ensure that any modification to the project baseline (scope, schedule, budget) is evaluated, approved, and implemented in a controlled manner.
-- **The change request process uses two documents**
-  - **change request form**: information about change(project name, date, description, reason...).
-  - **change log**: all change request for project.
-  - ![change request form](img/Change-Request.jpg)
-- **List Four Steps of Change Control**
   - mnemonic: Initiate Examine Decide Integrate.
+  - **CompTIA Four Steps of Change Control**
     1. Initiate the request
     2. Evaluate impacts
     3. Decide on an outcome
     4. Implement the change
+- **The change request process uses two documents**
+  - **change request form**: information about change(project name, date, description, reason...).
+  - **change log**: all change request for project.
+  - ![change request form](img/Change-Request.jpg)
 - **Initiate the request**
   - requester initiates by submitting a **change request form** to the project manager.
 - **Evaluate impacts**